-Royal Family tree and line of succession - BBC News
+Royal Family tree and line of succession

 Born: 2010

-Savannah, born in 2010, is the eldest daughter of Peter and Autumn Phillips and the Queen's first great-grandchild.
+Savannah, born in 2010, is the elder daughter of Peter and Autumn Phillips and the Queen's first great-grandchild.

 Isla